Internet Crimes Attorney

 - “Phishing” for sensitive and personal information

 - Computer sex crimes, like solicitation, luring minors, and downloading or viewing child pornography

-Although this area of the law is still relatively new, Internet crime is one of the biggest and fastest-growing types of criminal charges in California.
+Internet crime is one of the biggest and fastest-growing types of criminal charges in California.
 Law enforcement agencies pursue these cases aggressively, and many of them dedicate a specific unit to prosecuting alleged offenders.